CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 The published blog is live here 👉 [CYF educational blog](https://git-demo-week1.netlify.app/)

 {{<note type="exercise" title="exercise 1.1">}}
-Try exploring the site above.
-Try clicking on the link on the site and check to see if its working.
+Explore the [CYF educational blog](https://git-demo-week1.netlify.app/).
+Click on the link on the site and check to see if it is working.
 {{</note>}}

 ## 🧰 Development process